larry-athey/boilermaker/Instructions/WebAPI.md

 **/get-tempf** - Returns the current measured temperature in Fahrenheit (after correction factor).

 **/get-uptime** - Returns the current system uptime in seconds.

+**/?power=** - Performs a power jump during an active Constant Power run.
+The value passed here must be a whole number between 10 and 100.
+If you are manually controlling slaves, you must first put the slave in Constant Power mode and then start it before making this call or or the slave will start up at its pre-programmed Startup Power level.